JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Different Distributions (Gaussian, Log Normal, Pareto).

-- PDFs (Statistical expression that defines a probability distribution (the likelihood of an outcome) for a discrete random variable (e.g., a stock or ETF).
+- PDF (Statistical expression that defines a probability distribution (the likelihood of an outcome) for a discrete random variable (e.g., a stock or ETF).

--
+- KDE (Application of kernel smoothing for probability density estimation).

+- Raw Moment vs Standardized Moment (moment that is not normalized vs normalized).

+- Correlation Methods (Spearmans vs Pearsons).

+- Other terms to know (Standard Error, Chi Squared Tests).